 Shepherd students can earn college credit as part of a paid or unpaid internship or co-operative work agreement.
-Typically, the grade and the number of credits is based on educational progress as demonstrated by interim reports from the employer and student/employee as well as a final report from the student/employee.
+The number of credits is determined by a faculty review of the student’s application.
+The grade is based on the student’s interim and final reports.
+The course may cover Fall, Spring, or Summer work, but the student must be enrolled at Shepherd during that semester.
 Please review the course catalog entries for these classes.
-See also the Shepherd Cooperative Education home page.

 - CIS 492 – Cooperative Work Experience in Computer Science and Engineering

 - CIS 396 – Internship in CIS